mathilde-ly/CAHOOTS/README.md

 # Script

-## 1. Convert and merge data to csv
+## 1. Prep and merge data

+Harmonize data types, merge excel sheets and convert to RDS file for cleaning.

-## 2. Rough cleaning
+## 2. Rough cleaning and CAHOOTS id

-Rename, chose variables and convert column types
+Rename columns for easier comparison, chose variables and convert column types.
+Identify CAHOOTS calls in SPD and CAD Data

+### CAHOOTS call identification CAD

+To identify the agency handling each call, we created two binary columns, one for EPD, one for CAHOOTS.
+We assigned calls to CAHOOTS and tried identifying their unit id in `prime_unit`:
+- `agency` set to "CAHE" is a CAHOOTS call.
+- `service` set to "OTHR" is a CAHOOTS call.
+- We used string detection to filter `nature` or `closed_as` containing "CAHOOTS" to identify units, and when in doubt, checked for the agency.
+If it was EPD but multiple units were dispatched, we assumed CAHOOTS were also dispatched but not as the prime unit.

+We found a total of $54,546$ CAHOOTS only calls, $121,091$ CAHOOTS and EPD calls, and $1,270,414$ EPD only calls for a total of $13.81\%$ of CAHOOTS dispatches for 2015-2025 in Eugene.

+### CAHOOTS call identification SPD

-## 3. Mapping
+## 3. Mapping Call Outcomes

-Identify patterns and map data to identify CAHOOT calls, and categorize call outcomes
+Identify patterns and map data to categorize call outcomes

-### CAHOOTS call identification

 ### Categorization of call outcome